Pemex's New York roadshow spooks investors, yields spike

 “It backfired,” said one New York analyst, who spoke on condition of anonymity.

-Petroleos Mexicanos, as the firm is formally known, has seen crude output drop for more than a decade as its major fields age and it has struggled to replenish reserves.
+Petroleos Mexicanos [PEMX.UL], as the firm is formally known, has seen crude output drop for more than a decade as its major fields age and it has struggled to replenish reserves.

 Another New York-based economist who attended the presentation agreed it did not go well for Pemex and said that the situation was “worrisome.”